 Once the test is finished, the neurologist or technician will remove the needle or needles.

-This test usually examines several nerves and muscles and lasts about 1 hour, but it may take longer depending on how many nerves the neurologist wants to test.
+This test usually examines several nerves and muscles and lasts about

 An NCV test measures the strength and speed of electrical impulses as they move through nerves.
 Doctors often use these results alongside those of an EMG test to get a full picture of what is going on with a person’s nerves.